wwpass/passhub-docs/docs/70-passhub-business.md

 ## User groups

 Groups represent a widely used technique to provide access rights to users depending on their department, role, etc. in an organization.
-PassHub allows site admins to create user groups, add users to the group, and define a list of safes along with access rights to particular safes ("edit" or "view-only").
+PassHub allows site admins to create user groups, add users to groups, and define a list of safes along with access rights to particular safes ("edit" or "view-only").

 Only site administrators are allowed to access Group management controls.
 Here is how it's done: